arbitraryexecution/forta-bot-templates/src/monitor-events/SETUP.md

 In this example, all events are emitted by the address corresponding to the "TransparentUpgradableProxy" entry, but the ABI for the implementation, containing the definition of those events, is specified by the JSON formatted file corresponding to the "NonFungibleTokenPositionDescriptor" entry.
-What is critical here is that the string corresponding to the `proxy` key must be identical to one of the contract name keys in the `adminEvents` Object.
+What is critical here is that the string corresponding to the `proxy` key must be identical to one of the contract name keys in the `monitorEvents` Object.
 It is possible for the proxy contract to emit its own events and events from the underlying implementation contract.
 In those cases, there may be an `"events"` key with corresponding Object value for the proxy contract as well.
 Both sets of events will be used by the bot when monitoring blockchain transactions.